-Extending the sanitation economy and menstrual hygiene marketplace to the last mile requires that the private sector, entrepreneurs, new investors and governments work together.
+Extending the sanitation economy to the last mile requires that the private sector, entrepreneurs, new investors and governments work together.

-Working together, it is possible to prove that the sanitation economy and the menstrual hygiene marketplace can generate accelerated financial return and social impact and become a viable entry point for job creation, financing climate, gender equality and diversity, supporting sustainability and promoting environmental, social and governance (ESG) stewardship.
+Working together, it is possible to prove that the sanitation economy can generate accelerated financial return and social impact and become a viable entry point for job creation, financing climate, gender equality and diversity, supporting sustainability and promoting environmental, social and governance (ESG) stewardship.